rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 # Motivation
 [motivation]: #motivation

+The word "token" is going to be used a lot in this document.
+For clarity the tokens created for the way things work before this RFC will be referred to as "secret tokens" and tokens created for the scheme described in this RFC are referred to as "asymmetric tokens".
+A "hardware token" on the other hand, refers to a physical device that stores key pairs and provides an API to interact with them without providing any way to get at the raw private key.

-When Cargo authenticates to a registry it passes along a secret token.
+When Cargo authenticates to a registry it passes along a token.
-This token is both shared over the network and sufficient to do authentication.
+This secret token is both shared over the network and sufficient to do authentication.
 Persistent shared secrets are rife with opportunities for things to go wrong.
 For some examples:
 - The user can unintentionally share the file containing the token.
 This was unfortunately common when it was stored in `.cargo/config`, which is why it is now stored in `credentials.toml` by default.